flabbergast/xmega-arduino/README.md

   possibly it's buggy.
 However it should be good enough for some basic Serial support.
 - The build settings assume DFU bootloader.
-The flashing is done with [dfu-programmer], supplied in the zip (tested on Mac OS X, Linux (i386 and x86_64 - you'll need to install dfu-programmer manually on arm).
+The flashing is done with [dfu-programmer], supplied in the zip (tested on Mac OS X, Linux (i686 and x86_64 - you'll need to install dfu-programmer manually on arm).
 - I've only tested it on [X-A4U-stick] - I don't have any other XMEGA boards.
+- `dfu-programmer` on linux might claim that 'No device present' even if the DFU bootloader shows up on `lsusb`.
+It's a permissions problem then - give your user enough permissions to access that usb device (google usb device permissions udev rule to see how can you fix that on your particular system).